 And what is panela?
 As you probably know, the panela basically consists of the juice of sugarcane, which does not undergo any type of chemical or refined process, and is capable of preserving all the nutrients that sugarcane provides or provides.
 That is, it is produced from sugarcane juice, which has been solidified.

-Among its nutrients we can mention the presence of vitamins (from group B, A, C, D and E), as well as minerals (such as iron, calcium, potassium, magnesium, phosphorus, copper, manganese and zinc).
+Among its nutrients, we can mention the presence of vitamins (from groups B, A, C, D, and E), as well as minerals (such as iron, calcium, potassium, magnesium, phosphorus, copper, manganese, and zinc).

 However, we must bear in mind that depending on the country in which we are, the panela is known by other names.
-As for example it could be the case of panelón, pepa dulce, piloncillo, scraping, chancaca, tied sweet or cap of sweet.
+For example, it could be the case of panelón, Pepa dulce, piloncillo, scraping, tied sweet, or cap of sweet.

 What is aguapanela or panela water?

-As you can imagine, the aguapanela - or panela water - is a drink resulting from the infusion prepared from the panela.
-Although there are different recipes, in countries like Colombia or Brazil it is used in the same way as a tea, and it even becomes an alternative to coffee.
+As you can imagine, the agua panela - or panela water - is a drink resulting from the infusion prepared from the panela.
+Although there are different recipes, in countries like Colombia or Brazil it is used in the same way as tea, and it even becomes an alternative to coffee.
 Moreover, it is even used as a base for making coffee or hot chocolate.

 As we will see in the next section, in which we explain how to make panela water at home, the truth is that the preparation of panela water is very simple.

 Basically, it is made by placing pieces of solidified panela in water, which can be cold or hot.
 Then the liquid is stirred until it has completely dissolved.

 Aguapanela recipe: how to make it at home